Northeastern-Electric-Racing/Cerberus/README.md

 ```

 ## Container Tools and Utilities
-> This container is packed with tools that can be utilized by developers to give them more insight into their developed software
+> This container is packed with tools that can be utilized by developers to give them more insight into their developed software, we've used bash aliases to make the commands more compact for ease of use
 ```
 ## Tools / Utils